 In addition, let your lawyer handle the insurance companies.
 If someone from the responsible parties’ insurance company contacts you directly, refrain from talking with them.
 Tell them to contact your attorney.
 This is essential to your case because any statement made could cost you thousands of dollars.
 The at-fault parties’ liability insurance provider could purposefully use your words against you to reduce the value of your semi-truck accident settlement.

 Insurance company representatives are notorious for trying to get you to agree to a settlement much lower than you need and can receive.
 Don’t take the bait.
 Let your lawyer deal with them.
 An experienced truck accident lawyer will know how to hold the negligent parties responsible and pursue a fair truck accident settlement amount.

 For a free legal consultation, call (800) 537-8185

 The Cost of Your Injuries

-If you had no responsibility in the accident, you should be able to receive compensation for all your medical bills.
-Depending upon your injuries it could take years for you to recover, if ever.
+If you had no responsibility for your auto accident, you should be able to receive compensation for all your medical bills.
+Depending upon your injuries, it could take years for you to recover physically, if ever.
 Some expenses you can expect to receive compensation for include: